 Hadoop is Hard

 With regard to Gartner’s statistic that only 26 percent of respondents said that they are “already deploying, piloting, or experimenting with Hadoop”, Brust says that he thinks 26 percent is a very promising number.
-As for why Brust explains that, “Hadoop’s legacy is that of a specialist’s tool, not an Enterprise tool.”
-That being said, Brust believes that, “26% penetration is pretty good, and it’s going to get better.”
-According to Brust “it’s mature analytics tools for Hadoop, DBMS abstraction layers to Hadoop, and Hadoop-as-a-Service cloud offerings that will make Hadoop actionable for the majority of technology users.”
+Why Brust explains that “Hadoop’s legacy is that of a specialist’s tool, not an Enterprise tool.”
+That being said, Brust believes that “26% penetration is pretty good, and it’s going to get better.”
+According to Brust “It’s mature analytics tools for Hadoop, DBMS abstraction layers to Hadoop, and Hadoop-as-a-Service cloud offerings that will make Hadoop actionable for the majority of technology users.”

 Hadoop Doesn’t Stand Alone